AriFordsham/GHCWiki/new-axioms/discussion-page.md

 ## Suggestions

 - **Instance match fail:** There are use cases where we want to make the existence of a more specific match a type-level failure.
-Currently this needs fudging with fake instances and constraints, leading to mystifying messages.
+(Compare this [ http://hackage.haskell.org/trac/ghc/wiki/TypeFunctions/TotalFamilies\#Definingtotalfamilies](http://hackage.haskell.org/trac/ghc/wiki/TypeFunctions/TotalFamilies#Definingtotalfamilies) from Chak 2008, using VOID for the same purpose.)
+Currently a 'dead end' needs fudging with fake instances and constraints, leading to mystifying messages.
 The example is HList Lacks constraint.

 ```wiki
 hCons :: (Lacks e l) => e -> l -> HCons e l          -- smart constructor, validate that l doesn't already contain e